I. The Tidewater

 The Colonial Parkway (pgs 1, 2) spans the James River Peninsula between the James and York Rivers.
 Carefully laid out to avoid seeing modern development (even back then in the 1930’s!) featuring scenic pull-offs, river vistas, historical markers, marsh and tall forest; it links Jamestown Island, the first permanent English settlement in the New World, with Colonial Williamsburg and lastly, Yorktown, where Lord Cornwallis threw in the towel in 1781.
 Spanish mariners explored and mapped these waters decades prior to Jamestown.

-Gloucester County, boat launch site and nice place for catching an August sunset, end of Cappahosic Road on the north bank of the Pamaunk Flu (York River).
+Boat launch site and nice place for catching an August sunset, end of Cappahosic Road on the north bank of the Pamaunk Flu (York River).
 “Here was Cappahosic, where a ferry was established early in the eighteenth century.
 On the old charts, this Indian district lay between Werowocomoco and Timber Neck Creek.
 Powhatan is said to have offered it to Capt.
-John Smith for “two great guns and a grindstone”. –VA historical marker.
+John Smith for “two great guns and a grindstone”. –Virginia historical marker.

 Jamestown Island Drive, a single lane, one-way, 5-mile loop road that winds thru lush tidal backwaters, tall pine groves, and marshes.
 Along the way are many wayside historical markers that detail the tragic but eventually successful story of the Jamestown Settlement.